Get Answers to These FAQs We Hear the Most

 To find out more about our personal injury and workers' compensation firm, call my Columbia, SC office at 803-790-2800 for free copies of my books as well as a free consultation.
 We have helped many injured workers and we look forward to being able to serve you as well.

-Will the Insurance Company Pay Three Times My Medical Bills After an Accident in South Carolina
+Will the Insurance Company Pay Three Times My Medical Bills After an Accident in South Carolina?

 Years ago, the unwritten rule in South Carolina was that an insurance company would pay three times your medical expenses.
-The thinking was that 1/3 would go to the doctors, 1/3 to the lawyer, and 1/3 to the person who was injured in the accident.
+The thinking was that 1/3 would go to the doctors, 1/3 to the injury lawyer, and 1/3 to the person who was injured in the accident.
 That is no longer the standard, however.
 After years of "tort reform" and multi-million dollar insurance campaigns aimed at demonizing lawyers and the people they represent, the pre-litigation value of accident claims has decreased.
 In fact, many insurance carriers have begun offering unrepresented people less than 1.5 times the medical bills.

 So rather than focus on medical expenses alone as a measure for your case's value, I view it as just one of several variables that goes into determining how much compensation you should receive.
 In addition to your bills, I focus on the overall effect the accident has on your quality of life, your physical pain, and any permanent injury you have sustained.
 The defendant's conduct is another factor in assessing case value.
 For instance: Was the individual defendant texting?
 Did a corporate defendant put profits ahead of safety?